Relieves heartburn, upset tummy and diarrhea.

 - Doesn't treat every intestinal infection so make sure you let your doctor know if your diarrhea and symptoms last more than 2 days or your symptoms get worse.
 You may need a stronger medicine.

-Side effects for Pepto Bismol (Bismuth Subsalicylate)
+Side effect rates for Pepto Bismol (Bismuth Subsalicylate)

 - Higher risk if: